 - A reintegration into one’s life on the basis of conditions dictated by one’s new perspective – the final stage occurs when the students start to apply the new perspectives unconsciously.

-Why you should incorporate the theory?
+Why should you incorporate the theory?

 Transformative learning theory encourages students to think for themselves and not depend only on narratives or discourse that have been put forward by instructors.
 Implementing the theory encourages greater learning as various perspectives broaden the frames of reference.
 It also posits several points of view for students to think on and reflect on.

 The theory recognises the benefits of diversity and differentiation offered in the classrooms.
 The multiplicity of ideas encourage students’ awareness of the subject and inculcate tolerance and acceptance of other points of view.
 The skills to critically think, when developed, help the students not only in terms of content taught but also make them open to be more receptive to new ideas and theories.
 Trained teachers can provide such nourishing environments for students.

 Transformative Learning: Theory to Practice - Jack Mezirow